 Kimberley resource projects

-- Ungani oilfield (halfway between Broome and Derby, south east of the Great Northern Highway)
+- Ungani oilfield (halfway between Broome and Derby, south east of the Great Northern Highway):

-- Koolan Island, about 130km north of Derby in Yampi Sound
+- Koolan Island, about 130km north of Derby in Yampi Sound:

-- Cockatoo Island, about 130km north of Derby in Yampi Sound
+- Cockatoo Island, about 130km north of Derby in Yampi Sound:

-- Nicholson’s Find project, on Lamboo Station, about 40km south west of Halls Creek
+- Nicholson’s Find project on Lamboo Station, about 40km south west of Halls Creek:

 Operated by Halls Creek Mining Pty Ltd, Nicholson’s Find produces gold.
 Workers commute daily from Halls Creek.

-- Savannah project, about 110km north of Halls Creek on the Great Northern Highway
+- Savannah project, about 110km north of Halls Creek on the Great Northern Highway:

 A nickel/copper/cobalt-producing mine operated by Panoramic Resources Ltd, with product trucked to Wyndham Port.

-- Brown’s Range project, about 170km south east of Halls Creek
+- Brown’s Range project, about 170km south east of Halls Creek:

-- Ridges Mine, just off the Great Northern Highway, and about 110km south west of Kununurra
+- Ridges Mine, just off the Great Northern Highway, and about 110km south west of Kununurra:

-- Argyle Diamond Mine, south west of Lake Argyle, and about 120km south west of Kununurra
+- Argyle Diamond Mine, south west of Lake Argyle, and about 120km south west of Kununurra:

-- Thunderbird mineral sands project (halfway between Broome and Derby, north west of the Great Northern Highway)
+- Thunderbird mineral sands project (halfway between Broome and Derby, north west of the Great Northern Highway):

-Sheffield Resources has completed preliminary groundworks, initial minesite construction and a trial mining program.
+Kimberley Mineral Sands Pty Ltd has completed preliminary groundworks, initial minesite construction and a trial mining program.
 The company anticipates further developing the project during 2022;

-Exploration is an essential part of the resource industry and in 2019–20, 61 per cent of Australia’s total mineral exploration was undertaken in Western Australia (worth $1.7 billion).
+Exploration is an essential part of the resource industry and in 2020-21, 65 per cent of Australia’s total mineral exploration was undertaken in Western Australia (worth $2.1 billion).
 Travellers around the State may see evidence of exploration, such as fresh sample bags or capped drill holes.
 DMIRS regulates the activities of resource explorers, so if you see something on your travels that doesn’t look right, get in contact with the department and we will investigate.

+Prospecting is popular in some areas of the Kimberley for which you need a Miner’s Right, obtainable for a small oneoff fee.
+Guidelines about how to conduct prospecting can be obtained from the department’s website.
 However, old mine workings, while part of the heritage of Western Australia, can be dangerous.
 In particular, people who enter abandoned mines may expose themselves to serious injury or death.
 Be safe and stay well away from old mine sites.
-Also, be sure to always take a Personal Locator Beacon when prospecting.
+Also, be sure to always take a Personal Locator Beacon when prospecting